marshomics/gapmind_packaged/README.md

 software and the third-party tools.
 If you use either pipeline, cite the GapMind papers (Price et al., mSystems 2020 and PLOS Genetics 2022), listed in [`CITATION.cff`](CITATION.cff).

-## Continuous integration

-`.github/workflows/ci.yml` runs on every push and pull request: a Nextflow stub run (validates the workflow DAG with no container or data) plus linting of the shell and Python scripts in both pipelines.

-## Not part of the pipelines

-`metabolism/` is separate reference data (~61 MB) that neither pipeline reads.
-It's gitignored by default so it doesn't bloat the repository; delete the `metabolism/` line in `.gitignore` if you do want it tracked.